Aurelian-C/React-Summary_App/src/markdowns/116__Introducing_useReducer_for_state_management.md

 }
 ```

-In these examples above, you set a state that depends on another previous state, and you can't use the state updating function for that.
+In this example above, you set a state that depends on another previous state, and you can't use the state updating function for that.
 Why?
 Because ==with the state updating function we only get the latest state for that state which we're setting==.
 These approach of set a state that depends on another previous state without using state updating function, can lead to bugs in your app.

 For example, `enteredEmail` state is a different state than our `emailIsvalid` state, they are _two different states, two different variables_.
 And _we are updating our new `emailIsvalid` state by looking at the `enteredEmail` state, that is another state that `emailIsValid` state, and that is something we should not do_.
 It works in most cases, but in some scenarios it could not work because maybe some state update for `enteredEmail` wasn't processed in time, and then _we would try to update `emailIsValid` based on some outdated `enteredEmail` state_.
 So we should use the state updating function, but we can't, because _with the state updating function we only get the latest state for that state which we're setting_.
 So we would get the latest `emailIsValid` state, not the latest `enteredEmail` state.
 So that's why state updating function is not an option in `setEmailIsValid`.